-The Department of Foreign Affairs and Trade (DFAT) drives the formation and implementation of the Australia’s development assistance for education.
-Funds to deliver the education strategy come from DFAT’s country, regional, and global programs, and are delivered through the regular budget process.
-DFAT’s Development Policy Division (DPD), specifically the ‘Development Policy & Education’ (PEB) branch, is the driver of education development policy, and provides operational guidance for the implementation of projects.
+The Department of Foreign Affairs and Trade (DFAT) drives the formation and implementation of Australia’s development assistance for education.
+Funds to deliver the education strategy come from DFAT’s country, regional, and global programs and are delivered through the regular budget process.
+DFAT’s Human Development and Governance Division (HGD), specifically the ‘Education, Social Protection, and Human Development Finance Branch (EHB), is the driver of education development policy and provides operational guidance for the implementation of projects.
 Scholarship management is undertaken separately through the Australia Awards and Alumni Branch of DFAT.